remarkablemark/html-dom-parser/README.md

      * Options for the htmlparser2 class.
      * https://github.com/fb55/htmlparser2/blob/master/src/Parser.ts#L104
      */
-    xmlMode: false, // Will overwrite what is used for the domhandler.
+    xmlMode: false, // Will overwrite what is used for the domhandler, otherwise inherited.
     decodeEntities: true,
     lowerCaseTags: true, // !xmlMode by default
     lowerCaseAttributeNames: true, // !xmlMode by default